 - Wash up thoroughly in hot water and detergent. - Appropriate cleaning materials must be used in accordance to manufacturer's instructions.
 Use clean drying up cloths that must be changed each day. - Use colour coded cloths, mops and buckets for areas as designated.
 Mop heads to be changed and washed each day. - Use PPE routinely nappy changing, mealtimes, during the cleaning up bodily fluids.
 Disposable gloves and apron must be worn and disposed of after each nappy change and disinfect the nappy change area. - Disposable nappies should be bagged and placed in the bins provided. - Used terry towelling nappies to be kept in lidded bucket and labelled with child's name.
-Parent to take home at end of session. - Cloth nappies will be used with liners.
-Liners are disposed in bin provided.
-Cloth nappies are hand cleaned to remove faeces prior to washing with detergent.
-PPE is used whilst completing this task. - Adults to wash hands before and after handling food/ supporting toileting / changing nappies, and after using the toilet.

-- Sanitary items should be sealed in the bags provided and placed in the appropriate bin. - Kitchen staff to change into appropriate Chef Whites clothing before entering the kitchen. - Only designated staff wearing appropriate PPE to enter main kitchen area. - Ensure food is cooked accordingly and temperature probed to ensure thorough cooking. - Dispose of any leftover food. - Label food produce that has been opened accordingly. - Wash fabrics contaminated with body fluids using the hot cycle in a washing machine. - Ensure First Aid boxes are fully stocked. - Apply dressing to cuts following current first aid procedures. - Ensure all accidents/incidents are recorded.
+Parent to take home at end of session. - Adults to wash hands before and after handling food/ supporting toileting / changing nappies, and after using the toilet. - Sanitary items should be sealed in the bags provided and placed in the appropriate bin. - Kitchen staff to change into appropriate Chef Whites clothing before entering the kitchen. - Only designated staff wearing appropriate PPE to enter main kitchen area. - Ensure food is cooked accordingly and temperature probed to ensure thorough cooking. - Dispose of any leftover food. - Label food produce that has been opened accordingly. - Wash fabrics contaminated with body fluids using the hot cycle in

+- a washing machine. - Ensure First Aid boxes are fully stocked. - Apply dressing to cuts following current first aid procedures. - Ensure all accidents/incidents are recorded.
 Equipment to be washed, cleaned and sterilised as per rota. - Sterilise feeding equipment for under ones such as bottles and spoons.

-Policy Name Accident, Medicine, Sickness Policy and Code of Practice for Health and Hygiene Version Number V3 This policy was developed by Senior Leadership Team These people were consulted/ Early Years Alliance involved in developing the policy Governance Group This Policy was adopted by N/A procedure Date May 25 Next Review Date February 2026
+Policy Name Accident, Medicine, Sickness Policy and

+Code of Practice for Health and Hygiene

+Version Number V2

+This policy was developed by Senior Leadership Team

+These people were consulted/ Early Years Alliance

+involved in developing the policy Governance Group

+This Policy was adopted by N/A procedure

+Date February 2024

+Signed Bisi Oyekanmi

+Name: Bisi Oyekanmi Role: Chair

+Next Review Date February 2025